supabase/nix-postgres/docs/start-client-server.md

 nix run .#start-server 14
 ```

 Replace the `14` with a `15`, and you'll be using a different version.
+Optionally you can specify a second argument for the port.

-This always uses port 5432.
+You likely have a running postgres, so to not cause a conflict, this uses port 5435 by default.

 Actually, you don't even need the repository.
 You can do this from arbitrary
 directories, if the left-hand side of the hash character (`.` in this case) is a